kaankilic/photofetcher/README.md

 ### For next versions
 I can add some other features like lightboxin images.
 Maybe blur option could be add to filter as same as grayscaling.
+The most important thing for the next release is prefetching images.
+I created a directive about that for the future implementations.
+Within new release, images can have some lazy load feature.
 ### Before Production Deployment
 process.env.NODE_ENV variable needs to be production to run purgecss.
 Otherwise, there will be unused tailwind classes on the project.
 It may cause a performance issue to use pure tailwind css without purgecss.
 I totally, prefer to integrate it with some of error handling service for production builds.
 (I always prefer Sentry.)